|ORGANIZATIONAL LOCATION:||UN-Habitat, GLTN and Land, Housing and Shelter Section|

 |FUNCTIONAL TITLE:||Land and Conflict Consultant|

-The Land and GLTN Unit, located within the Urban Legislation, Land and Governance (ULLG) Branch of UN-Habitat, is mandated to develop, test and disseminate pro-poor and gender responsive land tools and approaches within the continuum of land rights framework.
+The Global Land tool Network, located within the Land, Housing and Shelter Section of UN-Habitat, is mandated to develop, test and disseminate pro-poor and gender responsive land tools and approaches within the continuum of land rights framework.
 Established in 2006, the Global Land Tool Network (GLTN), is a coalition of 80 international partners concerned with rural and urban land issues, working together to contribute to poverty reduction and sustainable development through promoting secure land and property rights for all, demonstrated through country-level interventions.

 In the past years, GLTN has been expanding its work in the conflict-affected countries, including Somalia, Sudan, Iraq, Syria and other countries.
 The key aspects of the GLTN work in such countries include land governance, capacity development, knowledge management, support to land projects implementation, adaptation of land tools, and land sector coordination.
 The aim of this consultancy is to deliver specific technical outputs contributing to the implementation of the UN-Habitat and GLTN portfolio in conflict affected countries.